 The longer they were in hiding, the closer Peter and Anne became.
 It was Anne who took the initiative: she needed someone she could talk to about her feelings.
 They began spending more and more time together.

 Peter and Anne talk about everything that concerned them.
-Anne wrote about their situation, their parents, and Peter’s dreams for the future: ‘He told me that later he wanted to go to the Dutch Indies and live there on the plantations.’
+Anne wrote about their situation, their parents, and Peter’s dreams for the future: ‘He told me that he wanted to go to the Dutch E. Indies and live on a plantation later on.’

 Peter and Anne fell in love.
 They cuddled and kissed in Peter’s room and in the attic.
 But after a while Anne realised that Peter would never become the friend she had hoped for.
 She backed off a little, but Peter did not.